-LEVEL OF UN ICERTAINTY IMPACT Low and Annual Council considers affordability of rates and charges as part of each Long Term Plan and Annual Plan.
+LEVEL OF UNCERTAINTY ІМРАСТ Low Council considers affordability of rates and charges as part of each Long Term Plan and Annual Plan.
 The Long Term Plan contains a number of changes to levels of service to assist with affordability.
-Medium Council reass can bring for settlements t money collect short term the Council's growth strategy is detailed and the forecast rate of growth is conservative.
+Medium Council's growth strategy is detailed and the forecast rate of growth is conservative.
 Council reassesses its work programme each year as part of the Annual Plan process and can bring forward or delay projects if the growth rate is different or occurs in different settlements than forecast.
 If growth was lower than forecast this would result in less money collected through development contributions and a reduction of income.
 In the short term this would require additional borrowing and higher interest costs, but in the medium and long term Council would delay projects to manage this shortfall.
-Medium growth was I would delay growth rate v Council is pro Plan.
-This will Councils opti Council's growth strategy is detailed and the forecast rate of growth is conservative.
+Medium Council's growth strategy is detailed and the forecast rate of growth is conservative.
 If growth was lower than forecast this would result in lower financial contributions.
 Council would delay projects through the Annual Plan process to manage any shortfall.
 If the growth rate was faster than forecast Council would consider bringing projects forward.
 Council is proposing to not spend all RFCs received during the term of the Long Term Plan.
 This will provide a buffer is growth is lower than expected and will provide future Councils options for spending the funds, and to either repay loans faster than scheduled or to have a buffer in case development in the settlements is lower than expected.
-Medium if growth is h igher than foreca • ed to increase its l rovided for, therefore budget to maintain red significant.
-Medium to High and this will Council may or the levels decrease cos impact on the fir need to conside of service for act nancial results of O r either increasing ivities.
-A 1% move tely \$1 million p.a Council.
-If the var g or decreasing ra ement in inflatior n from those assumed iances are significant ites and charges n could increase or e Plan.
-There might Jun-20 Jun-21 Jun-22 Jun-23 Jun-24 Jun-25 Ten Year Average 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 3.30% 3.40% 3.50% 3.60% 3.70% 3.80% 3.3% 2.80% 2.90% 3.00% 3.20% 3.40% 3.50% 2.9% 2.90% 3.00% 3.10% 3.30% 3.40% 3.60% 2.9% 4.30% 4.50% 4.70% 4.90% 5.10% 5.30% 4.4% 2.80% 3.00% 3.10% 3.30% 3.50% 3.70% 3.0% Medium/high the cost of b future intere cost would b protection a interest rate Council is als Interest rates used are based on advice from Price Waterhouse Cooper and includes the cost of both funds already borrowed and anticipated new debt at anticipated future interest rates.
-If actual interest rates are higher than the assumed rate, this cost would be rated for or future borrowing requirements adjusted.
-A degree of protection against fluctuating interest rates has been provided through the use of interest rate swaps.
-Council is also a member of the Local Government Funding Agency which provides access to loans at a lower rate than Council could obtain directly from banks.
+Medium Vested assets must be maintained by Council and depreciation provided for, therefore if growth is higher than forecast Council will need to increase its budget to maintain those assets.
+The impact of higher or lower growth is not considered significant.